Palindromic Periodicities: Introduction

 \section{Introduction}

-We are concerned with words which are factors of infinite words of the form $(ps)^\omega$ where $p$ and $s$ are palindromes and which have length at least $|ps|$ and in which either both $|p| \ge 2$ and $|s| \ge 2$ or one of $s$ and $t$ has length at least 2 and this factor occurs at least twice in $w$.
+We are concerned with words which are factors of infinite words of the form $(ps)^\omega$ where $p$ and $s$ are palindromes and which have length at least $|ps|$.
 We call such words \emph{palindromic periodicities}.
 The paper is set out as follows.
-After reviewing notation we discuss some of the simple properties of these factors.
+After reviewing notation we discuss some of the simple properties of these words.
 We then describe, in Section 2, several ways in which palindromic periodicities can arise.
 In the third section we consider ways in which these words interact and obtain an analogy of Fine and Wilf's Periodicity Lemma for these words.
 Fine and Wilf does, of course, already apply to our periodic words but their extra structure means a slightly stronger result is possible.
 We also obtain a result about a palindrome embedded in a palindromic periodicity.
 We end the paper with some discussion and suggestions for further investigation.

 We use the usual notation for combinatorics of words.
 A word containing $n$ letters is $w=w[1 \dots n]$, with $w[i]$ being the $i$th letter and $w[i\dots j]$ the \emph{factor} beginning at position $i$ and ending at position $j$.
 If $i=1$ then the factor is a \emph{prefix} and if $j=n$ it is a \emph{suffix}.
 If a prefix and a suffix of $w$ both equal a word $x$ then $x$ is a \emph{border} of $w$.
 If $w=tur$ where $t$, $u$ and $v$ are factors, we say that $w$ is the \emph{union} of $tu$ and $ur$.
 A factor which is neither a suffix nor a prefix is a \emph{proper factor}\footnote{In linguistics a proper factor is called an ``infix".
 Linguists use $\emptyset$ to mean empty set though they don't call it an empty set and iff as we do but they pronounce it, at least in the Linguistics Department of the University of Western Australia, as ``if if".}.
 The \emph{length} of $w$, written $|w|$, is the number of letters that $x$ contains.
 If $w=uv$ where $u$ and $v$ are words then $vu$ is a \emph{conjugate} of $w$.
 The \emph{empty word} $\epsilon$ is a word with length 0.
 A word or factor $w$ is \emph{periodic} with period $p$ if $w[i]=w[i+p]$ for all $i$ such that both $w[i]$ and $w[i+p]$ are in $w$. $w^{\omega}=www\dots$ is the infinite concatenation of $w$ with itself